Wastewater reuse: what will the new European regulation change?

 The treatment plant operator must propose a risk management plan identifying the risks and the means implemented to manage them (replacing the French rules of use that have been mandatory until now).
 Once validated, this plan will enable an operating permit to be obtained, specifying, among other things, the water quality class delivered and the authorized agricultural use.

-The risk management plan drawn up by the wastewater treatment plant operator is one of the cornerstones of the new regulations.
+The risk management plan drawn up by the treatment plant operator is therefore one of the cornerstones of the new regulations.

 It allows each project to be considered on a case-by-case basis, and provides greater flexibility in setting up reuse projects.
 It also includes a public awareness component, encouraging the publication of certain data (quality of recycled water, test results, etc.) to reassure consumers and improve social acceptance of reuse, which is already on the rise.
 Today, 83% of French people say they are prepared to drink drinking water produced from wastewater.